Wentong-DST/self-critical/README.md

 --infos_path log_fc/infos_fc-best.pkl --language_eval 1
 ```

-The defualt split to evaluate is test.
+The default split to evaluate is test.
 The default inference method is greedy decoding (`--sample_max 1`), to sample from the posterior, set `--sample_max 0`.

 **Beam Search**.
 Beam search can increase the performance of the search for greedy decoding sequence by ~5%.
 However, this is a little more expensive.
 To turn on the beam search, use `--beam_size N`, N should be greater than 1.